OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/IDS & IPS.md

 ---
 ### Detection Strategies

-There are multiple types of detection strategies that are used by intrusion detection systems, similar to [[Malware]] detection strategies.
+There are multiple types of detection strategies that are used by intrusion detection systems, similar to [[Malware]] detection strategies and [[Endpoint Detection and Response (EDR)]] detection.
 1. **Signature detection**
 2. **Anomaly detection**
 3. **Specification detection**